Breast Milk - 1st Week - Colostrum

 Custom preparations, technical support, bulk quantities and aliquoting available, email Info@leebio.com for more details.

 Newborns have very small digestive systems, and colostrum delivers its nutrients in a very concentrated low-volume form.
-It has a mild laxative effect, encouraging the passing of the baby's first stool, which is called meconium.
+It has a mild laxative effect, encouraging the passing of the baby's meconium.

 Colostrum is known to contain antibodies called immunoglobulins such as IgA, IgG, and IgM.
 Colostrum also contains a number of growth factors, such as insulin-like growth factors